Grid classes and partial well order: Grid Pin Sequences and Antichains

-Unlike the $2\times 2$ case, for an arbitrary $m\times n$ grid the direction of the pin is not sufficient to describe the placement of the pin, and instead we need to be more specific.
+Unlike the $2\times 2$ case, for an arbitrary $m\times n$ grid the direction of the pin is not sufficient to describe the placement of the pin, so we need to be more specific.
 A \emph{horizontal pin} is either a left or a right pin, while a \emph{vertical pin} is either an up or a down pin.

-\begin{lemma} Let $p_1,p_2,\ldots p_i$ be a grid pin sequence of length $i\geq 2$ in an $m\times n$ grid.
+\begin{lemma} Let $p_1,p_2,\ldots, p_i$ be a grid pin sequence of length $i\geq 2$ in an $m\times n$ grid.
 Then if $p_{i+1}$ is a horizontal pin, its placement relative to $p_1,\ldots,p_i$ is uniquely determined (up to order isomorphism) by the column in which it lies.
 Similarly, if $p_{i+1}$ is a vertical pin, its placement relative to $p_1,\ldots,p_i$ is uniquely determined by the row in which it lies.\end{lemma}

 \begin{proof} We prove only the case where $p_{i+1}$ is a horizontal pin and $p_i$ is an up pin.
-By row-column agreement, $p_{i+1}$ must be made to lie in the same row as $p_{i}$, so coupling this information with knowing the column that is to contain $p_{i+1}$ is enough to determine the cell into which $p_i$ is placed.
+By row-column agreement, $p_{i+1}$ must be made to lie in the same row as $p_{i}$, so coupling this information with the knowledge that $p_{i+1}$ must lie in a specified column is enough to determine the cell into which $p_i$ is placed.
 In particular, if the column that is to contain $p_{i+1}$ is to the left (respectively, right) of the column containing $p_i$, then $p_{i+1}$ is a left (resp. right) pin.
 If $p_{i+1}$ is to lie in the same column as $p_i$, then the direction of $p_{i+1}$ must match the direction of $p_{i-1}$ to satisfy Lemma~\ref{lem-pin-row-column}.
 (Note that if $p_{i-1}=p_1$, then the direction of $p_{i+1}$ matches the horizontal direction of $p_1$.)

 By Lemma~\ref{lem-pin-placement}, $p_i$ must be placed in the region of the cell to the left of all earlier left pins in its column, and to the right of all right pins in the column.
-This defines a vertical strip extending the length of the column that is devoid of points.
+This defines a vertical strip extending the length of the column that is devoid of pins.
 Similarly, $p_{i+1}$ must lie below $p_i$ and above $p_{i-1}$ to satisfy separation, and additionally it must lie above all up pins other than $p_i$ in its row to satisfy non-interaction.
-This defines a horizontal strip extending to the ends of the row which is devoid of points.
+This defines a horizontal strip extending to the ends of the row which is devoid of pins.

 The intersection of the horizontal strip and the vertical strip defines a rectangular region in the correct cell in which $p_{i+1}$ can be placed --- see Figure~\ref{fig-pin-placement}.
 By its construction, there are no points among $p_1,\ldots,p_i$ separating this region, and so all placements of $p_{i+1}$ within this region produce the same permutation up to order isomorphism. \end{proof}